 Corruption is punishable under different sections of the German Criminal Code.
 Criminal offences include bribery of German and EU public officials and German soldiers, of members of parliament, commercial bribery and bribery of non-EU foreign officials.
 Though there is no true enterprise criminal law in Germany, economic operators may be subject to fines if their employees commit corruption offences on behalf of the company.
 Economic operators whose employees have been found guilty of corruption in a court of law are excluded from participation in public procurement procedures for a period of up to five years.
 However, before the bidder can be excluded from the procedure, it must be permitted to present its case and have the opportunity to set out measures it will take to prevent any further wrongdoing.
 The competition register set up and maintained by the Federal Cartel Office provides contracting authorities with information on grounds for exclusion within the meaning of competition law.
+Since 1 June 2022, it has been mandatory for contracting authorities to make a query before concluding the award procedure by awarding a contract if the contract value is above the relevant threshold value.
+In the area below the threshold, there is a voluntary query option.
 Prior to registration, the company concerned has the opportunity to comment on the data collected within two weeks and to point out any incorrectness.